CamilleLange/XM-company/Readme.md

 In order to use the protected endpoint, you must obtain a JWT first.

 To do so, simply call the `POST /login` endpoint with the correct credentials (see the configuration file or the env var if you have deployed the API with docker-compose).

+When you have the JWT, follow the endpoints specifications to set up the correct header.

 **WARNING** :